Bhanu-tarun/LIN-audio-player/README.md

 - automatic metadata handling.

 i also need to clean up my mess of a repo, I shall do that as soon as im ready to work on production ready-ing it.

+installation:-
+ -- make sure that you have python 3.8 installed.
+ -- put your audio files, flac, wav or mp3 into the audio files folder -- run the setup script
+ -- ```bash
+    chmod +x run.sh
+    ./run.sh
+    ```
+  -- once the server starts, visit localhost:8000 on your browser.

+  or you can use this repo to integrate into your own server environment.

+i did look into spotify integration, but it kinda goes against the whole decentralising from major services idea. if there is demand for it, i wouldnt be unwilling to implement the same.